PHOTOGRAPHIC COMPETITION RESULT

 WHO ARE THE FRIENDS OF ULLEY COUNTRY PARK?

 The Friends of Ulley Country Park is a voluntary organisation working in partnership with Rotherham Council, the owners of the Park, to protect and enhance the natural environment in the Park.

-The elected Committee meets monthly at the Visitors Centre, with the Park Manager and representatives from the local Parish Councils, to discuss the Friends activities and proposals for projects to be implemented in the Park.
+The elected Committee meets monthly at the Visitors Centre, with the Council’s Rangers Green Spaces team, to discuss the Friends activities and proposals for projects to be implemented in the Park.
 As a voluntary group, the Friends have successfully applied for grant funding to enable additional resources for various projects in the Park.

-The Friends usually hold a monthly Café Day in the Visitors Centre, generally on the third Sunday of the month, to encourage visitors to the Park and raise vital funds for carrying out improvements in the Park.
-These have been cancelled during the pandemic
+The Friends hold a monthly Café Day in the Visitors Centre, generally on the third Sunday of the month, to encourage visitors to the Park and raise vital funds for carrying out improvements in the Park.

 Two newsletters are also usually circulated to members each year, in Spring and Autumn, giving details of the Friends activities and projects being implemented in the Park

-The Aims of the Friends group are set out in the constitution as follows:-
+The Aims of the Friends group are set out in the constitution and are summarised as follows:-

 How to join